jhlindell/Drinking-Buddies/README.md

-# Q2-Project: The Misterfits present: Drinking Buddies!!
+<h1> Q2-Project: The Misterfits present: Drinking Buddies!!

-##What is this application?
+<h2>What is this application?
 Drinking Buddies database (DBdb) is a full-stack web application layering a social-sharing component over a party-planning tool with access to a cocktail recipe database.

 ##What problem does DBdb solve?